lanafrenzel/Titanic-Survival-Prediction/README.md

 I’m diving into the legendary [Titanic Machine Learning competition on Kaggle](https://www.kaggle.com/c/titanic)—a rite of passage for data scientists everywhere.
 Just like the ‘unsinkable’ ship, I’m hoping to stay afloat as I predict who survives!
 Tackling this dataset feels like an initiation into the world of data science, where feature engineering and model selection are my life vests. 🚢🛟

 ## Repository Structure

-- **`Titanic_ML.ipynb`**: The main Jupyter notebook, containing the complete project workflow, including EDA, data preprocessing, feature engineering, model building, hyperparameter tuning, and evaluation.
+- **notebook**: Director for the main Jupyter notebook, containing the complete project workflow, including EDA, data preprocessing, feature engineering, model building, hyperparameter tuning, and evaluation.
+  - **`Titanic_ML.ipynb`**: The main Jupyter notebook.
-- **`models/`**: Directory for saving and storing trained models.
+- **`model/`**: Directory for storing trained model.
   - **`optimized_stacking_ensemble_model.joblib`**: The saved trained model.
 - **`README.md`**: Project overview and usage instructions.